-This is the second post of my eight-part Alaska Cruise series.
+This is the second post of my seven-part Alaska Cruise series.

 After sailing for a day and a half in the beautiful Alaska Inside Passage, our cruise ship docked in rainy, misty Juneau, our first port of call.
 We were told by our ship’s Captain and the naturalist on board that Juneau is no place for sun worshipers, as it rains on average 221 days per year.
 But the locals don’t let the rain stop them, and neither did we!
 When it rains in Juneau, you pack a raincoat and carry on with your day.
 So that’s what we did!